cysouw/diathesis/text/c06_prepositions.md

 ### [ N– | NL ] Manner-of-movement {#sec:prepositions-manner-of-movement}

 Many movement verbs, like *tanzen* 'to dance' [@next], allow for the following two kinds of constructions.
 First, a regular intransitive construction expressing the movement with an optional location [@next a] and, second, a construction with an obligatory local prepositional phrase in which the movement verb expresses the manner of movement [@next b].
-Syntactically, there is a crucial difference between these two constructions in that the perfect auxiliary changes between *haben* [@next a] and *sein* [@next b].
-The local prepositional phrase cannot be left out in the perfect construction with *sein* [@next c].
+Syntactically, there is a crucial difference between these two constructions in that the perfect auxiliary changes between *haben* [@next a] and *sein* [@next b], see also [@sec:participles-haben-sein-perfect].
+The local prepositional phrase cannot be left out in the construction with *sein* [@next c].

 ::: ex
 a.
 Ich habe (in dem Garten) getanzt.